 - Heat oil in a large skillet over medium heat.
 Add garlic and chopped mushroom stems to the skillet.
 Fry until any moisture has disappeared, taking care not to burn garlic.
 Set aside to cool.

-Once cooled, stir cream cheese, bacon, parmesan cheese, black pepper, onion powder, and cayenne pepper together.
+- Once cooled, stir in the cream cheese, bacon, parmesan cheese, black pepper, onion powder, and cayenne pepper.
+Mix together.

 - Bake for 20 minutes in the preheated oven, or until the mushrooms are piping hot and liquid starts to form under caps.